AdaCore/gnatstudio/docs/users_guide/vcs.rst

          end IDE;
       end Default;

-Previous versions of GPS supported a larger range of systems, but these have not been ported to the new code yet.
+Previous versions of GNAT Studio supported a larger range of systems, but these have not been ported to the new code yet.
 Please let us know whether there is interest in doing so:

 * :guilabel:`Mercurial`

-Most of the version control code in GPS is generic, and customized for each system via one small python plugin.
+Most of the version control code in GNAT Studio is generic, and customized for each system via one small python plugin.
 As a result, it should be possible to add support for other systems, by creating such plugins.
-Take a look at the files in the directory :file:`prefix/share/gps/plug-ins/vcs2` in your GPS install.
+Take a look at the files in the directory :file:`prefix/share/gps/plug-ins/vcs2` in your GNAT Studio install.

-As mentioned before, GPS automatically attempts to guess the correct version system you are using for the root project.
+As mentioned before, GNAT Studio automatically attempts to guess the correct version system you are using for the root project.
 This is similar to having the following declaration in your root project::